Symptoms and diagnosis of womb cancer

 Transvaginal ultrasound: A small metal device called a probe is gently put into your vagina.
 It uses sound waves to build up a picture of the tissues in your womb.
 This test is not painful but may be a little uncomfortable.

-Biopsy: Your doctor can take small amounts of tissue samples from your womb during the hysteroscopy.
+Biopsy: Your doctor can take small amounts of tissue samples from your uterus during the hysteroscopy.
 These are called biopsies.
 Biopsies are sent to a laboratory and looked at under a microscope to find out if cancer cells are present.

 For more information